aaron-grau/curic/javascript/projects/mail/README.md

 * Create a file called `messageStore.js`.
 * Create a variable in this file called `messages`.
-This variable will actually store all of the e-mail messages for our application, but instead of directly exporting the object itself, we are going to export an object with functions to access this variable.
-Code in other modules will not be able to directly change this variable since it is only in scope inside the file, but any function that we define (and then export) from this module will have closed over the variable so those functions will have access to it.
+This variable will actually store all of the e-mail messages for our application, but instead of directly exporting the object itself, we are going to export a different object with functions to access this variable.
+Code in other modules will not be able to directly change the `messages` variable since it is only in scope inside the file, but any function that we define (and then export) from this module will have closed over the variable so those functions will have access to it.
 * Let's fill the `messages` object with some seed data that our components will